pattihis/link-juice-keeper/link-juice-keeper/readme.txt

 * Build according to best practices and WordPress coding standards
 * Never have a 404 error again!

+*Link Juice Keeper* was originally developed by [Daniel Frużyński](https://profiles.wordpress.org/sirzooro/).
+The plugin has been adopted by [George Pattihis](https://profiles.wordpress.org/pattihis/) to assist in maintenance and continue development.

 [Changelog](http://wordpress.org/extend/plugins/link-juice-keeper/changelog/)

 == Installation ==